banzekin/my_aliases/README.md

 ## What is an alias?
 <i>Aliases</i> allow a string to be substituted for a word when it is used as the first word of a simple command.
 The shell maintains a list of aliases that may be set and unset with the alias and unalias commands.

+## What do I need to use the script?
+First you need is to get installed Linux and you should use <i>BASH</i> as default shell.

 ## Compatibility
 The script is compatible with any Linux distribution that uses BASH as default shell but I've made this script under